leonkuperman/awesome_mutator/readme.md

 This will create the needed rbac, service, deployment and webhook along with a sample configuration that you can change in *awesome-mutator-config-map.yaml*

+Note that when you first apply the k8s manifests, the webhook may not be up yet so the test pods will fail scheduling.
+Just delete them and retry once you've confirmed the webhook is up and running ok.

 You should be able to see the startup logs as follows:

 ```